 - If creditors meetings are held (virtually or otherwise), the intended IP will lead the meeting, although the company Director is technically the chairman.

-- These meetings are usually completely stress-free; creditors will vote to confirm that Liquidating the company is it’s best option, and that the liquidator can be officially appointed.
+- These meetings are usually completely stress-free; creditors will vote to confirm that Liquidating the company is it’s best option, and that the liquidator can be officially appointed to oversee the liquidation.

 Liquidation (of assets, if any)